grafana/google-sheets-datasource/docs/sources/configure.md

 ## Default Spreadsheet ID

 You can optionally configure a **Default Spreadsheet ID** in the data source settings.
-When set, this spreadsheet ID will be automatically populated in new queries, making it faster to create queries that use the same spreadsheet.
+When set, this spreadsheet ID is automatically populated in new queries, making it faster to create queries that use the same spreadsheet.

 To configure a default spreadsheet ID: